bekk/bekk-christmas/post/security/welcome-to-this-years-security-christmas-calendar.md

    You can check the HTTP-headers on your own site at <https://securityheaders.io> , a project by Scott Helme.
 It will generate a report based on the findings on your site, and give you recommendations and guidelines on how to fix any problems.
 5. Create a security.txt

-   If somebody find a security vulnerability in your application, you most probably would like to know about it so you can fix it.
+   If somebody find a security vulnerability in your application, you probably would like to know about it so you can fix it.
 To make that happen, it is crucial that you let people know how to contact you.
 There are many examples that communication between someone finding a vulnerability and the organization or person behind the vulnerable site or app, can be cumbersome.

    To make things easier, there is a proposed standard, security.txt, for how to easily get in touch about security issues.
 It is currently a RFC-draft submitted for review at IETF.
 The proposal is to put a file named security.txt under the path `/.well-known/security.txt`.
 It should at least contain information about how to get in touch, but comes with some other fields as well, like e.g. pointer to an encryption key needed to talk you.
 You can read more at the project website <https://securitytxt.org>, and the RFC-draft at <https://tools.ietf.org/html/draft-foudil-securitytxt-10>.